TG9541/stm8s001ch330/README.md

 ### Populating the PCB

-The PCB is easy to populate by hand.
+Populating the PCB by hand is easy.
 I recommend starting with D1, then U1, U2, C1 and C2.
-On the front side populate Q1 and passive components first, then J1 and finally J2.
+On the front side populate Q1 and the passive components first, then J1 and finally J2.

 ![dongle](doc/stm8s001ch330_ray.png)